-A Councillor is a member of the Council and is normally elected for a term of four years.
-People of any political or religious persuasion are eligible to become a Councillor, although their personal views should not extend into their Parish Council work.
+Members of the Council are all local people and are normally elected for a term of four years.
+The next elections will be in May 2023.
+People of any background, political or religious persuasion are eligible to become Councillors, although their personal views should not extend into their Parish Council work.

-Becoming a Parish Councillor is a rewarding and valued form of public service.
-All Councillors contribute to the work of the Parish Council by:
+Becoming a Parish Councillor is a rewarding and valuable public service.
+Councillors contribute to the work of the Parish Council by:

 The Role of a Councillor

-They are elected to represent the interests of the local community as a whole and promote a harmonious local environment.
+Councillors are elected to represent the interests of the local community as a whole and promote a harmonious local environment.
 The number of elected Councillors depends on the size of the area.
-In Bramerton we are able to have seven Councillors.
+In Bramerton we are entitled to have seven Councillors.

 Councillors must abide by a Code of Conduct; a set of rules on how Councillors are expected to behave.
-They must also declare their pecuniary (financial) interests in the parish, details of which are kept on a Register at South Norfolk District Council.
+They must also declare any financial interests in the parish, details of which are kept on a Register at South Norfolk District Council.